JosefEreq/ITSecGuide/README.md

 The provided guidelines and actions are intended for <em>private cyber security</em>.
 No consideration have neccesarly been taken for enterprise environments.
 <br></br>
 <br></br>
-<em>All recommended software are commercial free open source projects.</em>
+<em>All recommended software are non-commercial open source projects.</em>

 <br></br>
 <br></br>